JSmith01/vue-selectable/README.md

 * `items` - CSS selector to identify selectable items, by default it is set to `.selectable` (elements with CSS class "selectable")
 * `box` - selection box element.
 By default it tries to use element with `selection` CSS class
+* `constraint` - box that constrains selection area (selection box can be only inside area limited to this element), by default selection area limited to element with directive

 ## Examples